Last updated: May 2026

 - Potential costs if you need to return to your home country during processing

-- Transportation to offices for fingerprinting, interviews, etc.
+- Transportation to offices for fingerprinting, interviews, and other appointments

 - Bank fees for transferring funds